nikeethr/KaggleTitanic/Notes/Phase1.md

 - It is worth noting that a lot of cases have very low survival rates e.g. A/5
 - PC has a relatively high survival rate 39/60
 - This might be useful to note in our models

+Survival rates of families, children, women and men
+- Women had a high rate of survival in general >0.75
+- Male children without a family had the lowest rate of survival
+- Males generally had a low rate of survival, except for male children who were part of a family
+- Female childredn who weren't part of a family had the highest rate of survival maybe because they weren't oblidged to stick with family.

+Survival rates by Pclass and Fare
+- Those with high fares generally had a higher survival rate, except for Pclass 3 which had a lower survival rate when they paid 20+ as opposed to <20, perhaps based on where they were located.
+- Pclass 1 had the highest survival rate, especially at high fares
+- Pclass 2 had a coin toss survival rate i.e. 0.5

 ## Initial Models
 - Re-create simple python model for gender survival rate in R.